Broadcast Audience Research Council

 The Broadcast Audience Research Council (BARC) India is a joint industry body founded by organisations that represent Indian broadcasters (IBDF), advertisers (ISA), and advertising and media agencies (AAAI).
 It is the world's largest television measurement science industry body.

 It uses audio watermark technology to measure viewership of TV channels, and it also measures time-shifted viewing and simulcasts.
 The company was incorporated in 2010.
 It is based in Mumbai, India.

 It analyses the viewership habits of over 210 million TV households (891 million TV viewers), which makes it the world's largest television audience measurement service.
-Its measurement system is based on a sample of 50,000+ "panel homes", which will increase to 55,000 by 2023.
+Its measurement system is based on a sample of 55,000+ "panel homes", which will increase to 65,000.
 It launched its TV viewership measurement service in April 2015 covering the landscape of Urban India.
 In October 2015, it started measuring all India TV homes (TV viewers in urban and rural India).

 BARC India was planned and implemented as an alternative to TAM Media Research, the audience measurement system put in place by the information and insights firm Nielsen and Kantar Media, a WPP company.
 It was set up according to guidelines of the Indian Ministry of Information & Broadcasting.

-Shashi Sinha has been elected as the chairman of BARC India.
-Shashi succeeds Punit Goenka who completed his tenure as chairman.
+Gaurav Banerjee was elected as the chairman in 2025.
+He took over from Shashi Sinha who served as the chairman prior to which Punit Goenka completed his tenure as chairman.

 In August 2021, Nakul Chopra, the former chairman of the joint-industry body, returned as the CEO.
 He took over from Sunil Lulla who had joined the organisation in 2019 following the exit of the founding CEO Partho Dasgupta.

 About BARC India

 BARC (Broadcast Audience Research Council) India is an industry body set up to design, commission, supervise and own an accurate, reliable and timely television audience measurement system for India.
-It currently measures TV Viewing habits of 210 million TV households in the country, using 50,000+ sample panel homes.
-This will go up to 55,000 in 2023, as mandated by the Ministry of Information & Broadcasting.
+It currently measures TV Viewing habits of 210 million TV households in the country, using 55,000+ sample panel homes.
+This will go up to 65,000 over 3 years as mandated by the Ministry of Information & Broadcasting.

 Guided by the recommendations of the TRAI (Telecom Regulatory Authority of India) and MIB notifications of January 2014, BARC India brings together the three key stakeholders in television audience measurement - broadcasters, advertisers, and advertising and media agencies, via their apex bodies.

 Standardisation Certificates obtained by BARC India are CESP Certification which validates representativeness of BARC India's TV Measurement Panel and by ISI, Kolkata certifies the representativeness of BARC India's Panel Design & Household Selection.